 Location: Ruggles Township, Ashland County - On U.S. 224 at the intersection of Ohio Rt.
 60

 Classification: semi - ghost town

 Ruggles Center was settled in 1823 by Daniel Beach (1785 - 1862) & his wife Lorinda Beach (1788 - 1856) who were farmers from Connecticut & had five children.
 Daniel was a veteran of the War Of 1812 & became a justice of the peace in Ruggles Township.
 The township was named after the land surveryor Almon Ruggles (1771 - 1840), also from Connecticut.
 It was originally in Huron County but split from it in 1846 to make part of Ashland County.
 Ruggles Center had a grocery store, blacksmith shop, shoe maker, two churches, two doctors, & a school.
 It also had a train station on the Cleveland, Columbus, & Cincinnati Railroad, & a post office that ran from 1828 - 1904.
 In 1878 Charles Crittenden (1845 - 1932) built the Castle Hill Crittenden House that still sits on U.S. 224 about .5 miles west of U.S. 250.
 It's currently on the National Register Of Historic Places.
-There's also a second house that was constructed by the same builder around the same time.
-It sits abandoned on U.S. 224 east of town.
 The one room schoolhouse which was in operation prior to 1900 was moved across the street from it's original location & is on U.S. 224 in the middle of town.
 Daniel & Lorinda Beach are buried in the Ruggles Township Cemetery on U.S. 224 with many other early families.
 There's also lots of other old buildings, barns, & structures around Ruggles Center.